profile

 Real-World Use Cases and Applications

-SAM can be used in almost every single segmentation task, from instance segmentation to panoptic segmentation.
+SAM can be used in almost every single segmentation task, from instance to panoptic.
 We’re excited about how quickly SAM can help you pre-label objects with almost pixel-perfect segmentation masks before your expert reviewer adds the ontology on top.

 From agriculture and retail to medical imagery and geospatial imagery, the AI-assisted labeling that SAM can achieve is endless.
 It will be hard to imagine a world where SAM is not a default feature in all major annotation tools.
 This is why we at Encord are very excited about this new technology.